 the flood of new arrivals.
 This in turn generates resentment on both

-which the OG crowd sees as wrong, and the newcomers are annoyed that the
+which the OG crowd sees as shallow or outright wrong, while the newcomers are annoyed by the

 dynamic is all the stronger in a movement dedicated to preserving or